yapro/php/README.md

-# Docker files for build containers with php
+# Docker file for build container with php 5.6